I, Ashu M. G. Solo, filed the following:

 I was angered that my taxpayer money was funding City of Saskatoon events and City of Saskatoon buses that promote a religion I don't believe in.

-The Quebec Human Rights Tribunal ruled against Saguenay City Council having prayer recitations in Mouvement laïque québécois and Alain Simoneau v.
-City of Saguenay and Jean Tremblay as can be seen at
+The Supreme Court of Canada ruled against Saguenay City Council having prayer recitations in Mouvement laïque québécois and Alain Simoneau v.
+City of Saguenay and Jean Tremblay:

 https://www.canlii.org/en/ca/scc/doc/2015/2015scc16/2015scc16.html

 The Ontario Court of Appeal ruled against the Penetanguishene Town Council having prayer recitations in Henry W. Freitag v.
-Penetanguishene as can be seen at
+Penetanguishene (Town):

 http://canlii.ca/en/on/onca/doc/1999/1999canlii3786/1999canlii3786.html